HolyBlackCat/cpp-tutorials/tooling/articles/why_philosophy.md

 I see e.g. Visual Studio being recommended a lot, because it just works and doesn't require any knowledge to configure.
 Which for some people trumps all criteria above, which I believe isn't a good thing.

-It's not like VSC requires any advanced knowledge to configure either, other than knowing what is a terminal and how to compile in the terminal.
+It's not like VSC requires any advanced knowledge to configure, other than knowing what is a terminal and how to compile in the terminal (which is all explained in this tutorial).

 ## Non-goal: Using "official" tools